Required documents to be completed before arrival at camp:

 - Plan to arrive with your health screening document and negative test and remain in the car while you pull through our receiving area to drop-off your camper

 - We plan for campers to be given an additional rapid test and health check upon arrival.

 - Campers will join their cabin groups: let the fun begin!

 ADVENTURE STARTS HERE — THE DAY TO DAY AT CAMP:

 - Our activities will all be fired up and running!
 We will continue taking trips to remote locations with cabin and tribal groups and, outside of set cabin times, campers will have the ability to choose activities open to their cohort.

 - We will be limiting all non-essential visits this summer, creating layers of protection through NPIs* and camper groups, and maintaining an “imperfect bubble” for our community.

 - Cabin groups will function as “family households” and when campers and staff are with just their cabin they will not need to mask or distance.
 Masks will not be required inside the cabin under normal circumstances.

 - These households will be a part of a greater cohort (or “tribe”) of about 50 campers and staff and most activities will occur within these tribal groups.
-Within cohorts/tribes we will ask that 2 of the following 3 standards should be followed: they are outdoors, socially distanced, and/or masked.
+Within cohorts/tribes we do not frequently expect to be wearing masks.
+We will ask that 2 of the following 3 standards should be followed: they are outdoors, ~3 feet apart, or masked.

 - For the first ~5 days of camp, campers will go to activities and on trips in their cabin groups.
 We then plan to do another round of testing and then open up activities and trips to the tribal groups for more interaction, fun, and individual freedom!